 We can help ensure your visit for oral surgery is relaxed and as pain-free as possible.
 Our practice is known for our comfortable and gentle approach, and Dr. Puckett is experienced in the specifics of neonatal and pediatric oral and maxillofacial surgery.

 Types of Oral Surgeries for Orthodontic Pathologies

 The most common oral surgery procedures to correct orthodontic concerns include:

-- Exposure of impacted teeth – canines are most common
+- Exposure of impacted teeth, most commonly canines

 - Removal of erupted and impacted permanent teeth